-If you are a departmental customer and are unsure of the procedures explained here, please talk with your department’s Connected Backup (formerly Iron Mountain) Technical Support or the ITS Response Center.
+If you are unsure of the procedures explained here, please talk with your department’s Connected Backup (formerly Iron Mountain) Technical Support or the ITS Response Center.
 For information on what Connected Backup is and/or how to order, please see our main document: Connected Backup – PC Backup Software.
 FAQs for administrators and technicians can be found at Technician FAQs.

 Open the Connected Backup agent and choose Help and then About Connected Backup.
 Your account number will be listed at the bottom of that screen.

 The first step is identifying which files are not being backed up.
 Choose the Log tab, open the most recent entry and scroll to the very bottom of the file.
 Here you will see the list of files that were not backed up.
 Typically most of them are temp files that do not need to be backed up.
 Based on the directory path, you may be able to tell what software the files are connected to.
 We automatically exclude many common temp files for all customers.
 In the meantime you can try closing the software associated with the files and then run another backup.

 The Connected Backup software will attempt to take snap-shots of these files at random intervals so that it can back them up.
 If you watch the program for about a week, you will see File snapshot. show up in the Log.

 You may also choose to exclude these files from backup on your computer by selecting the items under the Backup View tab or by going to Options –> Advanced Backup Rules and excluding these files or directories.
 We highly recommend that you consult your department’s IT Support or the ITS Response Center for assistance with this procedure.
 If you stop backing up the wrong files/directories, you will not be able to restore those files.

 Version 188.8.131.52 supports Windows XP thru Win 8 32/64 as well as all 10.9 and earlier versions of Apple OSX.